beckspark/chiron/README.md

 A Motivational Interviewing (MI) peer support chatbot.
 Chiron runs a fine-tuned language model locally via llama.cpp and uses [Rig](https://github.com/0xPlaygrounds/rig) as its agent framework to orchestrate multi-turn conversations that help people work through ambivalence and behavior change.

-The model ([Plotinus](https://github.com/beckspark/plotinus)) is a Qwen3.5-4B fine-tuned on MI techniques: reflective listening, open questions, affirmations, and the stages-of-change model.
-Chiron wraps it with a supervision layer that parses the model's internal reasoning, tracks clinical state across turns, and adapts its coaching strategy in real time.
+The model *Plotinus* is a Qwen3.5-4B fine-tuned on MI techniques: reflective listening, open questions, affirmations, and the stages-of-change model.
+Chiron wraps it with a supervision layer that parses the model's internal reasoning, tracks stage of change state across turns, and adapts its coaching strategy in real time.

 ## Architecture